robertplacidoUMS/AI_Web_Crawler/README.md

 ```
 Examine the results for filters you may want to add to the filters index.js file.

-3. I fyou create new filters after a crawl has started, Clean the URL queues with new filters:
+3. If you create new filters after a crawl has started, you can clean the URL queues with new filters:
 ```bash
 npm run clean
 ```